weaveworks-liquidmetal/site/docs/community/support.md

 if you post out of working hours._

 If you do not get a response, open a [ticket](#github).
-Likewise, if your question turns out to have a more elaborate answer than you thought, you will be asked to open a ticket on the relevant repo so that someone in the community can be allocated and the process and answer tracked.
+Likewise, if your question turns out to have a more elaborate answer than you thought, you will be asked to open a discussion on the relevant repo so that someone in the community can be allocated and the process and answer tracked.

 :::tip